ninbura/windows/README.md

 	- this is a very inconsistent process not only by motherboard but often by sepcific components
 	- often times your motherboard will have a single piece of software that allows for configuring all rgb
 	- other times you need a specific program for a specific component
- 		- For exmaple, pny gpus use dedicated software, motherboard can't configure many pny gpus lighting.
+ 		- for exmaple, pny gpus use dedicated software, motherboard can't configure many pny gpus lighting.
-	- It's really such a mixed bag that you'll just have to start by referencing / installing your motherboards rgb control software, and then work from there.
+	- it's really such a mixed bag that you'll just have to start by referencing / installing your motherboards rgb control software, and then work from there.
-	- For each component that can't be controlled via this software, google the exact component in question + "rgb control" & pray that you find competent instructions online.
+	- for each component that can't be controlled via this software, google the exact component in question + "rgb control" & pray that you find competent instructions online.
 # winget/wigui basics
 - use the following powershell commands via windows terminal to search for & install software with winget (minus the brackets[])
 	- `winget search [software name/id]`